Is sexting cheating

-Apparently one in three students indulged in sexting.
-Less than a fifth of the respondents had their sext forwarded without their permission and a lot of them were bullied by their photo as well.
-Interestingly, over half of the students admitted that sexting led to having sex with that person.
+A study by Anju Elizabeth Abraham at the California State University on sexting behavior threw up some interesting results.
+Apparently, one in three students indulged in sexting.
+Less than a fifth of the respondents had their sext forwarded without their permission and a lot of them were bullied on account of their photos as well.

 A lot of people wonder why is sexting not cheating but if you peel the layers off the concept, you find there is a very thin line that separates the two.
 Here are some interesting facts about sexting that can answer the query – is sexting cheating or is sexting worse than cheating?